Entity Matching using Large Language Models: Explaining Matching Decisions

 \section{Explaining Matching Decisions}

 Understanding the decisions of a matching model is important for users to build trust towards the systems.
 Explanations of model decisions can further be used for debugging matching pipelines.
-The size and structure of deep learning models makes explaining the models decisions a difficult endeavour that has spawned its own direction of research in the field of entity matching~\cite{diciccoInterpretingDeepLearning2019,peetersDualobjectiveFinetuningBERT2021,baraldiIntrinsicallyInterpretableEntity2023,paganelliAnalyzingHowBERT2022}.
-Instead of relying on external explainability methods, LLMs can directly be queried for explanations of their matching decisions.
-In this Section we use GPT4 to generate structured explanations for its decisions and show how to aggregate these explanations to derive global insights about matching decisions.
+The size and structure of deep learning models make explaining their decisions a challenging task, which has led to a dedicated line of research in the field of entity matching~\cite{diciccoInterpretingDeepLearning2019,peetersDualobjectiveFinetuningBERT2021,baraldiIntrinsicallyInterpretableEntity2023,paganelliAnalyzingHowBERT2022}.
+Instead of relying on external explainability methods, LLMs can directly be queried for explanations of their decisions.
+In this Section, we use GPT4 to generate structured explanations for its decisions and show how to aggregate these explanations to derive global insights about matching decisions.